OSGConnect/tutorial-blast-split/README.md

 We had to go through multiple steps to run the jobs above.
 There was an initial step to split the files and generate a list of them; then we submitted the jobs.
 These two steps can be tied together in a workflow using the HTCondor DAGMan workflow tool.

+First, we would create a script (`split_files.sh`) that does the file splitting steps:

+	#!/bin/bash

+	filesize=$1
+	./gt-1.5.10-Linux_x86_64-64bit-complete/bin/gt splitfasta -targetsize $filesize mouse_rna.fa
+	ls *.fa.* > list.txt

+Just for fun, let's create a script that moves the results into a folder

+Then, we create a DAG workflow file that ties the two steps together:

+	## DAG: blastrun.dag
+	JOB blast blast.submit
+	SCRIPT PRE blast split_files.sh 2

+To submit this DAG, we use this command:

+	condor_submit_dag blastrun.dag

 [stashcache]: https://support.opensciencegrid.org/support/solutions/articles/12000002775-transferring-data-with-stashcache